'The End of King Theodore.'

 Wood engraving by C Robinson and Mason Jackson after William Simpson, Major H A Leveson and Major Baigrie.
 Published by the 'Illustrated London News', 1868.

 Lieutenant-General Sir Robert (later Field Marshal Lord) Napier's expeditionary force was subsequently despatched and advanced over 400 miles (640 km) of difficult country to the capital, Magdala, near to which the decisive actions of the campaign were fought in April 1868.
 On 9 April, the British repelled a massive attack by the ill-equipped Abyssinians, then routed the defending forces in just two hours the following day.
 British casualties were two killed and 18 wounded, while the Ethiopians lost 700 killed and 1,400 wounded.
-The king released his hostages, but opted to commit suicide rather than be captured.
+The emperor released his hostages, but opted to commit suicide rather than be captured.

 NAM Accession Number